Return to PACER

 Model Identification

-For the 2PL and 3PL, the population distribution is fixed at \(N(0,1)\) to identify the latent scale.
+For the 2PL and 3PL, the population distribution is normally fixed at \(N(0,1)\) to identify the latent scale.
 For the 1PL (Rasch model), only the mean need be fixed; PACER therefore estimates \(N(0,\sigma)\), with \(\sigma\) as a free parameter interpretable as the common discrimination across all items.

 Starting Values